 New York-based photographer Mark Clennon chronicles stories from the African diaspora with poignant portraits while sharing own journey via his candid and heartfelt blog.

-Clennon’s site uses premium theme Meander’s vertical layout to showcase his stunning portraits.
-The theme also features stylized transitions, animated zoom, and unique navigation.
+Clennon’s site uses magazine inspired theme Coral’s horizontal layout to showcase his stunning portraits.
+The theme also features animated transitions, adaptive backgrounds to frame colors pulled from each image, and nested navigation.

 Where are you based and what do you usually shoot?